maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 We would like to highlight `css`, `javascript`, and `html` separately.
 To achieve that we need to split the code into fragments based on their language.

-Fortunately, Hugo supports nesting shortcode templates.
-We will use nested templates to wrap our code snippets with additional metadata such as `language`.
+We will use Hugo's nested templates to wrap our code snippets with additional metadata such as `language`.

 The invocation will now look like:
 ```html